 Many of the major carriers bundle in perks for using their higher-end unlimited plans, particularly streaming services.
-Verizon offers the Disney Bundle (Disney Plus, Hulu and ESPN Plus) to those with its Play More and Get More unlimited plans and T-Mobile offers Netflix,and offerings.
-The Paramount offer is also available even to those with older T-Mobile or Sprint plans.
+Verizon offers the Disney Bundle (Disney Plus, Hulu and ESPN Plus) to those with its Play More and Get More unlimited plans and T-Mobile offers versions of Netflix with its Magenta and Magenta Max offerings and also includes a subscription to Apple TV Plus with Magenta Max.

-Even prepaid and smaller carriers like Cricket (HBO Max with Ads), Metro by T-Mobile (Amazon Prime Video) and US Mobile (a variety of options) offer perks with their unlimited plans.
+Even prepaid and smaller carriers like Cricket (HBO Max with Ads) and US Mobile (a variety of options) offer perks with their unlimited plans.

 In addition, some Verizon plans (like the top Get More option) include Apple Music, while T-Mobile's Magenta and Magenta Max also offer in-flight Wi-Fi and unlimited data abroad.
-T-Mobile's Metro offers 100GB of Google One storage as well as an Amazon Prime membership.
-AT&T gives six months of free gaming with Google's Stadia Pro and Nvidia's.
+T-Mobile's Metro offers 100GB of Google One storage and AT&T gives six months of free gaming with an extended trial of Nvidia's GeForce Ultimate.

 If you're already paying for one or more of these subscriptions, switching to the right provider could be a way to help you save even more.